 What can I do with an Economics Major?

-Private industry and government are in continual need of employees with strong analytical skills coupled with a solid foundation in the liberal arts.
-The economics major at CSUSB, with its emphasis on analysis, computer skills, and political economic history, is ideally suited for this task.
-An economics major provides entry into a broad spectrum of career opportunities ranging from analyst positions, management, and marketing, to teaching, research, and political consultation.
-In addition, the B.A. in economics provides an excellent background for various graduate programs, including law, politics, economics, and business.
+Anything.
+Private industry and government always need employees with strong analytical skills coupled with a solid foundation in the liberal arts.
+The economics major at CSUSB, with its emphasis on analysis, computer skills, and political economic history, is suited for this task.

 Earnings of College Graduates by Major